Michael McFadyen's Scuba Diving Web Site

 Another 25 metres further on a sandy finger runs to the left into the reef (depth 8 metres).
 This finger goes off in a south-westerly direction while the main reef goes west.
 In poor visibility this can cause confusion and cause you to move away from the real edge of the reef up onto the top of the reef.
 Care needs to be taken as this leads to an area where you can get lost and not easily find your way back to the reef edge.
 If this occurs, head in a northerly direction until you regain the sand.

-All along here there is a very prominent wall with then bits of reef or isolated rocks located off the wall.
-There are also lots of old bits from the bridge (pylons and decking) and even part of a powerboat.
+Past here here there is a very prominent wall with more bits of reef or isolated rocks located off the wall.
+There are also lots of old bits from the bridge (pylons and decking).
 Examine the rocks, the overhangs, the (normally dead bits of) kelp on the sand.
 You will find some amazing fish here.
+These are also home at times to red indianfish.
+In July 2024 we saw one shedding its skin.
+See photos below.

 There used to be three big belly sea horses on the sponges on the isolated rocks at about 11 to 12 metres.
-We called this Sea Horse Rock.
+We call this Sea Horse Rock.
 Look for a rock that has the top in about 12 metres at mid-tide.
 On the eastern side of this rock there is a long piece of pylon from the bridge (narrow diameter but long) lying across your route and another fatter (about 0.75 metre diameter and 1.5 metres long) piece that lies facing parallel to the wall.
 On the western side of this rock there were three sea horses.
 I first saw one of them in March 2003 and found the others soon after.
 The original sea horse appeared on 12 November 2003 to be "pregnant".
 The second sea horse was very pregnant on 26 December 2003.
 However, it was not pregnant as of 4 January 2004.
 There was another sea horse here as well.
 All these sea horses were fairly easy to distinguish, as they have some quite unique markings.
 See the table below for details of sightings as well as some photographs.
+There were there for about three years till early 2006.

 Sea horses seen right side of Bare Island - On Sea Horse Rock at 12 metres